Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Forecast wholesale

-The number of units needed for wholesale orders during the "days of stock" period.
+The total number of units needed for wholesale orders.

 G